MECHANICAL ENGINEERING

 Vision

-“To be a leading technical education and research centre in mechanical engineering to produce competent professionals with credibility and ethical standards for betterment of industry and society”
+"To be a leading technical education and research center in mechanical engineering to produce competent professionals with ethical standards for betterment of industry and society".

 Mission

-• M2:Create research environment and develop industry-academia interactions to face the emerging technological challenges.
+• M2:To create research environment and develop industry-academia interactions to face the emerging technological challenges.

-• M4:Inculcate professional and human values to create awareness about environmental and social issues.
+• M4:To inculcate professional and human values to create awareness about environmental and social issues.

 Program Educational Objectives (PEOs)

-Imbibe professional ethics; develop team spirit and effective communication skills, to become successful leaders and entrepreneur with a holistic approach.
+• PEO3: Graduate will adhere to professional ethics, develop team spirit and effective communication skills to be successful leaders with a holistic approach.

 Program Specific Outcome (PSOs)